-- Binding: The probability that a (malicious) sender $S^$ of size at most s can make Receiver validate two different messages on the same commitment is at most $\varepsilon$ . - Hiding: The view of any (malicious) $R^$ in the commitment phase is $(s, \varepsilon)$ -simulatable.
+- Binding: The probability that a (malicious) sender S^ of size at most s can make Receiver validate two different messages on the same commitment is at most ε . - Hiding: The view of any (malicious) R^ in the commitment phase is (s, ε) -simulatable.

 The above reasoning gives the following security guarantees.
-The proof of hiding is the same as the security analysis of El Gamal encryption.

 Theorem 4.
-Under the $(s, \varepsilon)$ -DDH assumption, DDH commitments are $(\infty, 0)$ -binding and $(s - t{\times}, \varepsilon)$ -hiding, where $t{\times}$ is the size of a multiplication modulo the safe prime 2q + 1.
+Under the (s, ε) -DDH assumption, DDH commitments are $(\infty, 0)$ -binding and (s, ε) hiding (with a simulator that samples 3 random elements of \mathbb{G}).

 It is in fact possible to construct a commitment scheme from any pseudorandom generator.
+You will do this in Homework 3.